 Vice President of Integrative Medicine Carolyn Lammersfeld leads the nutrition and metabolic support team at CTCA at Midwestern Regional Medical Center (Midwestern).
 The team includes registered and licensed clinical oncology dietitians, as well as gastroenterologist Dr. Pankaj Vashi.

-The team has significant experience in prevention and intervention of such cancer-related weight loss and malnutrition.
-“Approximately one-third to half of the patients we see at CTCA come to our hospitals severely malnourished because they have either lost a lot of weight and then discovered what was wrong with them [they were diagnosed with cancer], or they have been treated at another facility where their care providers were not paying attention to their weight loss and nutrition issues,” says Lammersfeld.
+The team has significant experience in prevention and intervention of cancer-related side effects like weight loss and malnutrition.
+“Approximately one-third to half of the patients we see at CTCA come to our hospitals severely malnourished,” says Lammersfeld.
 “At CTCA, we are proactive.
 We are determined to address weight loss due to cancer or cancer treatment.”